Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 1. A v0.1 release of the `pycave` package on pypi allowing users to pip install the package into a virtual environment without cloning the git repository.
 2. A journal article in SoftwareX detailing the implementation of the first version of `pycave`.
 3. A journal article detailing the application of `pycave` to the simulations and experimental data generated as part of the Key Challenge 4 'simple test case'.
-4. Develop training materials to enable translation of the `pycave` into engineering practice with the potential to run a `pycave` hackathon in the future.
+4. An application of `pycave` to optimise placement of neutronics sensors for LIBRTI.